ecmwf/spartacus-surface/README.md

     spartacus_surface <namelist.nam> <input_file.nc> <output_file.nc>

-where the radiation scheme is configured using the Fortran namelist `<namelist.nam>`, and the inputs and outputs are in netCDF format.
+where the radiation scheme is configured using the Fortran namelist file `<namelist.nam>`, and the inputs and outputs are in netCDF format.

 To run the tests, type

     make test

 from the top-level directory.
-This runs "make" in each of the subdirectories of the test directory, which in turn runs spartacus_surface on different input files.
+This runs `make` in each of the subdirectories of the test directory, which in turn runs spartacus_surface on different input files.

-The "test/simple" directory contains a minimal test file of the four surface types that SPARTACUS-Surface supports: flat, forest, unvegetated urban and vegetated urban.
+The `test/simple` directory contains a minimal test file of the four surface types that SPARTACUS-Surface supports: flat, forest, unvegetated urban and vegetated urban.

-The "test/rami4pilps" directory contains a configuration to run the RAMI4PILPS test cases that were used by Hogan et al. (2018).
+The `test/rami4pilps` directory contains a configuration to run the RAMI4PILPS test cases that were used by Hogan et al. (2018).

-The "test/urban" directory contains an urban profile from Fig. 1 of Hogan (2019).
+The `test/urban` directory contains an urban profile from Fig. 1 of Hogan (2019).

-## LICENSE
+## LICENCE

 (C) Copyright 2019- ECMWF.